-3.1 Opening, Closing and Backing Up the Origin Project File
+3.2 Opening, Closing and Backing Up the Origin Project File

-To open a project file:
+To open a project file

-- Drag-and-drop an .OPJ file from Windows Explorer into the Origin workspace.
-If the workspace is the default Untitled workspace, this action will be equivalent to File: Open.
-If there is work in the current workspace, the dropped OPJ file will be appended to the existing workspace and you will be prompted to (a) create a new folder or (b) add to the current folder.
+- Drag-and-drop a project file from Windows Explorer into the Origin workspace.
+If the workspace is the default Untitled workspace, this will be equivalent to File: Open.
+If there is a named project file open in the current workspace, the dropped project file will be appended to the existing workspace and you will be prompted to (a) create a new folder or (b) add to the current folder.

 To save a project file

 - Choose File: Save Project or click Save Project on the Standard toolbar.
 This will save everything in the current Origin workspace to the file name shown in Origin workspace title bar.
-Note: The Project Explorer folder that is active when saving the OPJ file will be the folder that opens when opening the OPJ file.
+Note: The Project Explorer folder that is active when saving the OPJ file will be the folder that opens when re-opening the OPJ file.